-- 15) The ECC shall report directly to, and shall be accountable to, the President and Chief Executive Officer and the Audit and Compliance Committee of the Nuvance Health Board of Directors ("Audit and Compliance Committee").
-The Audit and Compliance Committee shall be responsible for the review and oversight of the ECC and shall make reasonable inquiries into the performance of the ECC. - 16) The CCO shall report on a quarterly basis the activities and actions taken by the ECC and any Subcommittees thereto to the Audit and Compliance Committee.
+- 16) The ECC shall report directly to, and shall be accountable to, the President and Chief Executive Officer and the Audit and Compliance Committee of the Nuvance Health Board of Directors ("Audit and Compliance Committee").
+102 The Audit and Compliance Committee shall be responsible for the review and oversight of the ECC and shall make reasonable inquiries into the performance of the ECC.
+103 - 17) The CCO shall report on a quarterly basis the activities and actions taken by the ECC and any Subcommittees thereto to the Audit and Compliance Committee. - 18) Once approved by the members of the ECC, the ECC Charter shall be subsequently approved by the Audit and Compliance Committee.

-&lt;sup>102 See 18 NYCRR § 521-1.4 [c][3].
+102 See 18 NYCRR 521-1.4 [c][3].

-&lt;sup>103 See U.S. Department of Health and Human Services, Office of Inspector General, General Compliance Program Guidance, November 2023 (available at: https://oig.hhs.gov/compliance/general-compliance-program-guidance) (last accessed on 5/30/24); see also 18 NYCRR § 521-1.4[c][3]; and see also the Audit and Compliance Committee of the Nuvance Health Board of Directors Charter § 11[a].
+103 See U.S. Department of Health and Human Services, Office of Inspector General, General Compliance Program Guidance, November 2023 (available at: https://oig.hhs.gov/documents/compliance-guidance/1135/HHS-OIG-GCPG-2023.pdf) (last accessed 4/4/25); See also 18 NYCRR § 521-1.4[c][3]; and See also the Audit and Compliance Committee of the Nuvance Health Board of Directors Charter § 11[a].